What is TheSu XML?

 Recipe Sequence:

-The thesis "To produce lead white, place lead in vinegar, wait for it to acquire thickness, then scrape off the white substance" contains a sequence with multiple phases: (1) placing lead over vinegar in closed jars, (2) waiting for the lead to acquire thickness, (3) opening the jars, (4) scraping away the substance that has formed on the lead's surface (repeating until the lead is consumed), (5) grinding what has been scraped away, (6) filtering off what is being ground, and (7) the final precipitate is lead white.
-Each phase is annotated with ingredients (lead, vinegar, jars), objects (the substance formed), and repetition details (scraping continues until complete).
+Theophrastus's recipe for producing lead white (described in his work On Stones) is annotated as a single thesis because the individual steps cannot be meaningfully separated from the overall procedure.
+The thesis includes a sequence broken down into seven phases: (1) placing lead over vinegar in closed jars, (2) waiting for the lead to acquire thickness (up to 10 days), (3) opening the jars, (4) scraping away the mould-like substance from the lead (repeating until the lead is consumed), (5) grinding what has been scraped, (6) filtering off what is being ground, and (7) the final precipitate is lead white.
+Each phase is annotated with objects (lead, vinegar, jars, the substance formed), temporal details (duration, repetition conditions), and how materials transform between phases.

 Variant Recipe Mapping: